DerekYuntao/myblog/_posts/2020-07-26-Formatting-hard-disk-on-MAC.md

 ---
 layout: post
-title: "Case-sensitve Setting for a Hard Disk on MAC"
+title: "Case-sensitive Setting for a Hard Disk on MAC"
-date: 2016-07-26
+date: 2020-07-26
 description: How to format and set a case-sensitive mobile hard disk on macOS before backing-up data
 share: true
 tags: